 Most people are unaware of how they impact water quality.
-Some common examples include over fertilizing lawns, excessive pesticide use, not picking up pet waste, using salt or fertilizer to de-ice driveways, letting oil drip from vehicles and littering.
+Some common examples include over fertilizing lawns, excessive pesticide use, not picking up pet waste, driving cars on roads, letting oil drip from vehicles and littering.

 Developed areas in general, with their increased runoff, concentrated numbers of people and animals, construction and other activities, are a major contributor to non-point source pollution, as are agricultural activities.
 Other contributors include forest harvesting activities, roadways, and malfunctioning septic systems.

 Polluted stormwater runoff is the number one cause of water pollution in Washington.
 In most cases in today, stormwater either does not receive any treatment before it enters our waterways or is inadequately treated.